alqabandi/customizable_chatbot_fork/README.md

 In addition to the javascript, you need to add the chatbot element to html.

-Click on "HTML View" and paste the following following element by the end of the text:
+Go to the question where you want to display the chatbot.
+Click on the question to edit it and select "HTML View".
+Paste the following following element by the end of the text:

 ```
 <div id="chatbotPlaceholder">&nbsp;</div>